uQr/cordova-docs/DPS_test/articles/tutorial-testing-cordova/karma.md

-<properties pageTitle="Ionic Tutorial"
+<properties pageTitle="Test Apache Cordova apps with Karma and Jasmine"
-  description="This is an article on ionic tutorial" services="" documentationCenter="" authors="bursteg" />
+  description="Test Apache Cordova apps with Karma and Jasmine" services="" documentationCenter="" authors="bursteg" />

-#Using Karma and Jasmine To Test Apache Cordova Apps in Visual Studio 2015
+#Test Apache Cordova apps with Karma and Jasmine
 ===================

 In this article, you will learn how to use the [Karma test runner](http://karma-runner.github.io/0.13/index.html) with the [Jasmine test framework]( http://jasmine.github.io/) in Visual Studio 2015.
 To help with this, we are going to look at a simple Apache Cordova project.
 Download the file here: [Calculator.zip](karma_files/Calculator.zip?raw=true)